DeyaaMohammed/TAU_Java-Programming/README.md

 - `Chapter X/`: Each chapter from the course has its own directory.
   - `README.md`: This file contains the exercise problem statement to solve for the chapter.
   - `src/`: This directory, located within the chapter directory, contains Java source code files.
 These files represent my own implementations to solve the exercises presented in the chapter.
-  - `Chapter XY Quiz.txt`: A text file that contains my answers to the quizzes associated with this chapter.
+  - `Chapter Xy Quiz.txt`: A text file that contains my answers to the quizzes associated with this chapter.

 ## Usage